groue/GRMustache/Guides/filters.md

     Given "johannes KEPLER", it returns "JOHANNES KEPLER".

-- `empty?`
+- `isEmpty`

-    Returns YES if the input is an empty enumerable object, or an empty string.
+    Returns YES if the input is nil, or an empty enumerable object, or an empty string.
 Returns NO otherwise.

-- `blank?`
+- `isBlank`

-    Returns YES if the input is an empty enumerable object, or a string made of zero or more white space characters (space, tabs, newline).
+    Returns YES if the input is nil, or an empty enumerable object, or a string made of zero or more white space characters (space, tabs, newline).
 Returns NO otherwise.

 ## Defining your own filters